qmonnet/whirl-offload/_posts/2016-11-09-open-packet-processor.md

   returns the next state on which the transition is to end, the action to perform (drop, forward…), and a set of custom algorithmic and logics instructions used to update the registers.
-* The update logic bloc is a parallel array of ALUs: it executes the microinstructions returned by the TCAM in order to update the registers.
+* The update logic block is a parallel array of ALUs: it executes the microinstructions returned by the TCAM in order to update the registers.

 In fact, the model uses the TCAM as the processing unit: it kind of replaces a